AntonovAnton/math.evaluation/README.md

 | Inverse Hyperbolic cosecant | arcsch, Arcsch, ARCSCH, csch\^-1, Csch\^-1, CSCH\^-1 | 200 |
 | Inverse Hyperbolic cotangent | arcoth, Arcoth, ARCOTH, coth\^-1, Coth\^-1, COTH\^-1 | 200 |

-#### How to evaluate C# math string expression
+#### How to evaluate a C# math expression string
-DotNetStandartMathContext is the .NET Standart 2.1 programming math context supports all constants and functions provided by the System.Math class, and supports equlity, comparision, logical boolean operators.
+DotNetStandartMathContext is the .NET Standart 2.1 programming math context supports all constants and functions provided by the System.Math and System.Numerics.Complex class, and supports equlity, comparision, logical boolean operators.

 Example of evaluating C# expression:

     "-2 * Math.Log(1/0.5f + Math.Sqrt(1/Math.Pow(0.5d, 2) + 1L))".Evaluate(new DotNetStandartMathContext());

-*NOTE: More math functions could be added to the math expression evaluator based on user needs.*
+***NOTE**: More math functions could be added to the math expression evaluator based on user needs.*

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.